Teamwork-Balloons-Pop-5/Balloons-Pop/README.md

 		- Ranamed temp to balloonsMatrix in Balloons.cs
 		- Renamed randNumber to randomNumber in Balloons.cs
 		- Renamed tempByte to numberToInsert in Balloons.cs
-		- Renamed stek to in CheckIfWinner method
+		- Renamed stek to columnValues in CheckIfWinner method

 	3.2.
 Expressions